piiano/flows/cli/README.md

 ### Optional environment variables:

-#### Flows cli script options
+#### Flows CLI script options

-1. `FLOWS_SKIP_ENGINE` - Setting to `true` skips the engine and runs just the viewer on the existing report (This variable is only used by the flows-cli script).
+1. `FLOWS_SKIP_ENGINE`(`false` by default) - Set to `true` to skip the engine.
+This is useful for viewing an already produced local report.
-2. `PIIANO_CS_VIEWER_MODE` -
+2. `PIIANO_CS_VIEWER_MODE`(`local` by default) - controls where you can view your report:
-      Setting to `none` skips the viewer causing the script to exit after scanning (This variable is only used by the flows-cli script).
+   - `local`: opens the flows viewer locally.
-      Setting to `local` (default) opens the flows viewer locally.
+   - `none`: is the same as `local` with the exception that the script will exit after scanning(the JSON results will be available).
-      Setting to `online` opens the report in piiano cloud (coming soon).
+   - `online`: opens the report in piiano cloud (coming soon).
-3. `SCAN_NAME` - if `PIIANO_CS_VIEWER_MODE` = `online` , sets the scan name for the online viewer.
+3. `FLOWS_SCAN_NAME`(defaults to the local directory name being scanned) - only relevant when `PIIANO_CS_VIEWER_MODE` is `online`.
+Sets the scan name for the online viewer.
-4. `FLOWS_PORT` - By default is 3000.
-The flows viewer will run on this port unless it is already taken.
+4. `FLOWS_PORT`(3000 by default) - The flows viewer will run on this port unless it is already taken.
 In that case the script will automatically find the next available port.

 #### Flows engine options

-1. `PIIANO_CS_JAVA_VERSION` - Specifies the Java version used for building the repository.
+1. `PIIANO_CS_JAVA_VERSION`(optional) - Specifies the Java version used for building the repository.
 When not provided the Piiano Flows container will attempt to automatically detect the right version.
-2. `PIIANO_CS_M2_FOLDER` - Specifies the Maven `m2` cache folder to be used during the scan.
+2. `PIIANO_CS_M2_FOLDER`(optional) - Specifies the Maven `m2` cache folder to be used during the scan.
 When not provided the script will first attempt to use the default `.m2` folder under the user's home directory and verify that it has a `repository` sub folder.
 If that doesn't exist, the script will fallback to use the current working directory instead.
-3. `PIIANO_CS_GRADLE_FOLDER` - Specifies the Gradle folder containing its cache to be used during the scan.
+3. `PIIANO_CS_GRADLE_FOLDER`(optional) - Specifies the Gradle folder containing its cache to be used during the scan.
 When not provided the script will first attempt to use the default `.gradle` folder under the user's home directory and verify that it has a `caches` sub folder.
 If that doesn't exist, the script will fallback to use the current working directory instead.
-4. `PIIANO_CS_DB_OPTIONS` - Options for building the internal code database.
+4. `PIIANO_CS_DB_OPTIONS`(`default` by default) - Options for building the internal code database.
 Supported values are: `auto`, `default` and `custom`.
 5. `PIIANO_CS_BUILD_COMMAND` - Applicable when `PIIANO_CS_DB_OPTIONS=custom`.
 Includes the command used to build the source repo.
-6. `PIIANO_CS_SUB_DIR` - Scan only a sub directory within the git repository.
+6. `PIIANO_CS_SUB_DIR`(optional) - Scan only a sub directory within the git repository.
 Useful for example in a mono-repo case.